matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 * `invite`: only people with membership `invite` can join, as today.
 * `knock`: the same as `invite`, except anyone can knock, subject to `ban` and `server_acls`.
 See [MSC2403](https://github.com/matrix-org/matrix-doc/pull/2403).
-* `private`: This is reserved and not implemented.
+* `private`: This is reserved, but unspecified.
-* `restricted`: the same as `public` from the perspective of the auth rules, but with the additional caveat that servers are expected to check the `allow` rules before generating a `join` event (whether for a local or a remote user).
+* `restricted`: the same as `public` from the perspective of the [auth rules](https://spec.matrix.org/unstable/rooms/v1/#authorization-rules), but with the additional caveat that servers are expected to check the `allow` rules before generating a `join` event (whether for a local or a remote user).

 ## Security considerations